A uniform rate of convergence for the entropic potentials in the quadratic Euclidean setting: Introduction

 Our next result is a corollary of the previous theorem: we can also quantify the convergence in compact sets of the entropic potentials.
 For $K\subseteq \R^d$ compact we define, doing an abuse of notation, $\norm{\phi_\epsilon - \phi_0}_{K,\infty}:=\sup_{x\in K} \abs{\phi_\epsilon(x)-\phi_0(x)}$.

-\begin{theorem} Let $\mu$ and $\nu$ be two probability measures on $\R^d$ that are absolutely continuous with respect to the $d$-dimensional Lebesgue measure and satisfy the assumptions \ref{as:a1}, \ref{as:a2}, and \ref{as:a3}.
+\begin{theorem} Let $\mu$ and $\nu$ be two probability measures on $\R^d$ that are absolutely continuous with respect to the $d$-dimensional Lebesgue measure and satisfy the assumptions (A1), (A2), and (A3).
 In addition, suppose that the following normalization holds: for every $\epsilon > 0$,